GoingTharn/dotfiles/README.md

-# Andrew's Dotfiles
+# John's Dotfiles

-These are my personal dotfiles.
+These are my personal dotfiles, stolen from Andrew.

 ![Screenshot of my dotfiles](.images/screenshot.png)